-The motorcycle traction control ($\underline{\mathsf{MTC}}$) reduces the engine torque in case of loss of traction in the rear wheel.
+The motorcycle traction control (MTC) lowers the tightening torque in case of loss of traction in the rear wheel.
 Depending on the motorcycle traction control setting, a slight slip on the rear wheel may be desirable.
-Example: offroad.
+Example: Offroad.

 When motorcycle traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.